Kim Tae-ri: 2012–2015: Early career

-After graduating from college, Kim worked for a year as a member of the technical crew of a theatre troupe in Daehakro.
-Later, Kim was cast as a standby in the 2012 production of Spoonface Steinberg but did not get to perform on stage.
-She subsequently acted in the plays Pansy and To ask about love, and was cast for the rerun of Spoonface Steinberg in 2013.
+After graduating from college, Kim worked for a year as a member of the technical crew of Iru theatre troupe in Daehakro.
+Later, Kim was cast as an understudy for Kang Ae-shim in the 2012 production of Spoonface Steinberg but did not get to perform on stage.
+She subsequently acted in the plays Pansy and Ask for Love, and was double-cast for the rerun of Spoonface Steinberg in 2013.
 In the same year, she filmed Moon Young, a short film which debuted at the Seoul Independent Film Festival in 2015; a theatrical version was released in 2017.
 In 2014, Kim joined J-Wide Company and appeared in a number of TV commercials.
 During this period, she acted in several short films and attended many auditions for film roles but faced multiple rejections.